elasticdao/code-contests/contests/02-elasticdao/README.md

 actually executed by a multisig.
 This multisig will be the owner of the proxy contracts, the ElasticDAO controller, the burner, and the minter.

-Code with tests and tooling is available at https://github.com/elasticdao/contracts/tree/c657b84469ba33efd8914c7e847830d82cb0f3ca
+Code with tests and tooling is available on [our Github repo](https://github.com/elasticdao/contracts/tree/fa1c53350a31bfafb0f65e33fe517e47d1846400)
 Docs are available at https://docs.elasticdao.org

 ### How It Works